rhythm0/Task-Manager-Project/README.md

 Command Line Task Manager

 optional arguments:

-  -h, --help            show this help message and exit\n --add ADD             Add a new task\n
+`  -h, --help            show this help message and exit`

+  --add ADD             Add a new task

-  --delete DELETE       Delete a task by ID\n
+  --delete DELETE       Delete a task by ID

-  --list                List tasks\n
+  --list                List tasks

-  --report              Report all tasks\n
+  --report              Report all tasks

   --query QUERY [QUERY ...]
-                        Search tasks with query terms\n --done DONE           Mark a task as done by ID\n --due DUE             Due date for the task\n --priority PRIORITY   Priority of the task, default is 1\n
+                        Search tasks with query terms

+  --done DONE           Mark a task as done by ID --due DUE             Due date for the task --priority PRIORITY   Priority of the task, default is 1

 $ python todo.py --add 2 --due 4/17/2018 --priority 1